 I have a bunch of hotel reviews that might be helpful for you if you’re still trying to decide where you’d like to stay.

 Crowd levels at Disneyland in November go from one extreme to the other.
 It can be very slow at the beginning of the month(early November), but crazy busy toward the end.
 The reason for this is the Holiday celebrations.
 Disneyland has lots to offer during the holidays and it draws a lot of guests to the parks.
 You can expect fairly low crowds at the beginning of the month.
 Many guests(including locals) will wait until the holiday offerings are in full swing before they visit.
-The holiday festivities begin November 11h and run through January 8th.
+The holiday festivities begin November 15th and run through early January.
 Expect medium size crowds in mid-November and full-blown holiday crowds beginning the week of Thanksgiving.
 It will also be crowded around Veterans Day.

 The middle of the week is usually less crowded at Disneyland in November.
 If you’re looking for the very lowest crowds try to visit on a Tuesday, Wednesday, or Thursday.